 When it comes to SEO, you need to build up your website’s authority.

-And a major factor in your website’s authority is the quantity and quality of links from other websites that are linking to your website.
+A major factor in your website’s authority is the quantity and quality of links from other websites that are linking to your website.
 You can basically think of a link from another website as a vote in your favor.

 Every link to your website has what’s called anchor text, which is the clickable text.
 This anchor text helps Google understand what a particular page is about.